b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/appendices/shrimad_bhagavatam_v1_10082025.md

 # Shrimad Bhagavatam #

 I feel this work requires a dedicated Shrimad Bhagavatam annexure.
-The impetus to commence it was incited by an uncited paranthesis in the opening of Volume I of the doctoral dissertation of Shrimati Premlata Sharma (1954: p.
+The impetus to commence it was incited by an uncited paranthesis in the opening of Volume I of the doctoral dissertation of [Shrimati Prem Lata Sharma](https://en.wikipedia.org/w/index.php?title=Prem_Lata_Sharma&oldid=1282551983) (1954: p.
 1):

 > "In the Gauṟīya Vaiṣṇava system the Śrīmadbhāgavata is accepted as the highest authority (Pramāṇa Cakravartī Cūṟāmaṇi)."